Nobody9714/NoIPScan/README.md

 - Concurrent scanning for improved speed
 - Various means to help identify devices other than using IP/MAC addresses.
 - Alphanumerically sortable list by either clicking the headers or right clicking in the list > sort > sorting option.
 - Disable MAC address lookup using https://api.macvendors.com.
 This will keep the scan local and not send requests out to the internet for more device information.
-Slightly increasing scan speed but it also makes it harder to identify what the devices on your network are.
+Slightly increasing scan speed but it also making it harder to identify what the devices on your network are.

 ## How to Use